nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 To create API key, follow these steps.

-1. On the Navigation tabs, select Settings --> API Keys, click Create API key.
+1. In the Navigation tabs, select Settings --> API Keys, click Create API key.
 2. In the window that opens, check selected roles checkbox and then click Next.
 3. In the next window click Create Key.
 4. Copy and save the API key in a secure place. _The API key is visible only at the time of key generation.
 It will not be presented again and cannot be retrieved later_.